michael_gothard_archive: (wild)

 It's quite a challenge to try and make an impact with a character as restrained and quiet as Locque.
 I had to act in a sort of straitjacket but I certainly did my best to make him into a menacing and evil presence.
 Audiences usually remember the Bond villains, and their henchmen, so I'm hoping I won't be an exception."

-As John, he was hanged in Michael Kolhlhaas.
+As John, in Michael Kolhlhaas, he was hanged.

-As Keith, he was immersed in an acid bath in Scream and Scream Again.
+As Keith, in Scream and Scream Again, he was immersed in an acid bath.

-As Hansen, he was killed (or at least maimed, which resulted in his being killed) by a 10-year-old boy by a vicious blow to the spine in The Last Valley.
+As Hansen, in The Last Valley, he was killed (or at least maimed) by a 10-year-old boy inflicting a vicious blow to the spine.

-- the episode of Menace – Nine Bean Rows - in which he played Pip
+- the episode of Menace, Nine Bean Rows, in which he played Pip, the younger brother of a returning mercenary.

 michael_gothard_archive: (wild)